Some posts contain compensated links. Please read this disclaimer for more info.

 Your rental car in Croatia is permitted on the local ferries, i.e., those going from the mainland to the islands and back.
 However, you cannot take your rental car across to Italy by ferry.
 Valid registration papers are required to be in the driver’s name for international ferries.

-Local Tip: Book your car ferry tickets as soon as you arrive in Croatia.
+Local Tip: Book your car ferry tickets as soon as you arrive in Croatia or online.
 They fill up so fast, and you could be left waiting behind.

 Avoid Unexpected Charges